theFruitfulVine/python-helloworld/README.md

-Python exercise for Udacity_SUSE Program
+Python exercise for Udacity_SUSE Program.

+Glory to God